Skip to main content

 By default, proxy providers are resolved as soon as the setup function in an enhancer (middleware/guard/interceptor) finishes.
 For some use cases, it might be required that the resolution is delayed until some later point in the request lifecycle once more information is present in the CLS .

-To achieve that, set resolveProxyProviders to false in the enhancer options and call ClsService#resolveProxyProviders() manually at any time.
+To achieve that, set resolveProxyProviders to false in the enhancer options and call (and await) ClsService#resolveProxyProviders() manually at any time.

 ClsModule.forRoot({